lino-framework/book/docs/specs/contacts.rst

 ===================== ===================
 <BLANKLINE>

-Implementation note: this is because we use the :attr:`quick_search_fields
+This behaviour is implemented using the :attr:`quick_search_fields
 <lino.core.model.Model.quick_search_fields>` attribute on the model.

 >>> contacts.Partner.quick_search_fields